1871fotc/fotc/archive/celebrities.md

 # Celebrity Headstones

-Many people interred in Toowong Cemetery share their name with celebrities or the characters they played.
+Many people remembered in Toowong Cemetery share their name with celebrities or the characters they played.

 <!-- Start with an array of headstone pictures with links.
 Could extend to include pictures of Celebrities -->